Placement Policy

 Students may choose to enroll in accelerated courses such as French 111 and 112, German 11 and 12, or in Penn State's Summer Intensive Language Institute courses.
 Because the objectives of these courses are somewhat different, students may schedule them for full credit even if they have studied the language previously.

 Credit by examination (fee charged), when available, is offered to the extent allowed by the placement policy.
-For example, a student who has two units of secondary school foreign language and chooses to begin study of that language at the third level instead of the second (Course Level 003, 4 cr.), may receive credits for the second level (Course Level 002, 4 cr.), but not for the first level (Course Level 001, 4 cr.).
+For example, a student who has two units of secondary school world language and chooses to begin study of that language at the third level instead of the second (Course Level 003, 4 cr.), may receive credits for the second level (Course Level 002, 4 cr.), but not for the first level (Course Level 001, 4 cr.).
 See the appropriate department for details.

 Questions